rhofvendahl/zenscape-react/README.md

 #### By Russell Hofvendahl

 ## About
-A rippling interactive landscape.
+A rippling interactive landscape, built with React.

-This project is a React rewrite of: https://github.com/rhofvendahl/zenscape
+ZenScape is live at: https://zenscape.us

 ## Setup
 1. Clone this repo and navigate to the root directory.